Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 While many local spiritual healers and mediums continue to "own" their business, thousands have adopted a corporate designed web site to look "independent" and "track" clients after their names are supplied by local psychics.

-Psychic mediums and spiritual healers partnering with these firms typically increase their incomes by 3 times and about 37% still have estimated yearly incomes greater than $90,000 across the U.S., Great Britain, and Canada.
+Psychic mediums and spiritual healers partnering with these firms typically increase their incomes and about a third still have estimated yearly incomes greater than $50,000 across the U.S., Great Britain, and Canada.
+But that's significantly down.

 According to former California based psychic intuitive Georgia Gardner "psychic and spiritual reading fees are structured to maximize profits" and are "pure profit from nothing but good story telling and our imagination."